All Episodes

 They've got it all.

-If you're taking balance of nature, the easiest way to stay consistent is by becoming a preferred customer.
+If you're taking Balance of Nature, the easiest way to stay consistent is by becoming a preferred customer.

 That means, that's right, recurrent income.

-Sign up to it so you don't even get to think that stuff's coming to your door, whether you like it or not.
+So you don't even get to think that stuff's coming to your door, whether you like it or not.

 Your supplements show up automatically every 28 days.

-Just try cancelling this stuff.
+Just try canceling this stuff.

 You can't.

-You'll be buying this when you're long dead, like a voter in Chicago.
+You'll be buying this when you're long dead.

-No reordering, no running out, no hassle.
+No reordering, no running out, no hustle.

-The best part, preferred customers always get the lowest price we offer.
+The best part, preferred customers always get the lowest price we offer, plus free shipping every single month.

 It just shows up your door right when you need it.

-Oh, hello you.
+Oh, hello, you.

-So if you're in it save money, stick to your routine and take the guesswork out of it.
+So if you're ready to save money, stick to your routine and take the guesswork out of it, becoming a preferred customer is the best way to go.

 Sign up with the code Russell.